trapexit/mergerfs/README.md

 # BENCHMARKING

 Filesystems are complicated.
 They do many things and many of those are interconnected.
-Additionally, the OS, drivers, hardware, etc. all can impact performance.
-Therefore, when benchmarking, it is **necessary** that the test focus as narrowly as possible.
+Additionally, the OS, drivers, hardware, etc. can all impact performance.
+Therefore, when benchmarking, it is **necessary** that the test focuses as narrowly as possible.

 For most throughput is the key benchmark.
 To test throughput `dd` is useful but **must** be used with the correct settings in order to